TANGO-Project/self-adaptation-manager/README.md

 * **ALDE** -  The ALDE will provide interfaces for the Self-Adaptation Manager to change the configuration of an application to optimize its execution in a TANGO compatible testbed.
 * **Device Supervisor** - The SAM can directly interface with the device supervisor as a means of using it as both a datasource for monitoring the environment and for invoking adaptation.
+* **Energy Modeller** - The energy modeller provides guidance to the self-adaptation manager on how much power is being consumed by an application.
+It also allows for it to determine the effect on power consumption of proposed changes to the applications configuration.
-* **Monitoring Infrastructure** - The SAM can interface with the monitoring infrastructure as a means of using it as a datasource for monitoring the environment..
+* **Monitoring Infrastructure** - The SAM can interface with the monitoring infrastructure as a means of using it as a datasource for monitoring the environment.